Alethio/memento/README.md

 Seamless integration with the [Ethereum Lite Explorer by Alethio](https://github.com/Alethio/ethereum-lite-explorer) is coming soon to provide you the full blockchain exploration capabilities without the need of a third party.

+Easily check the system status, perform various actions and manage your configuration through the built-in dashboard.

 ![memento dashboard](/web/assets/images/preview.png "Memento dashboard")

 ## Contents